-While a workstation for vector graphics might sound niche to some, knowing how to build a PC that caters to your specific workflow can be incredibly helpful.
+While a workstation for Adobe Illustrator & vector graphics might sound niche to some, knowing how to build a PC that caters to your specific workflow can be incredibly helpful.

 Vector images are used in a variety of production pipelines, typically in scenarios where precision and scalability are needed.
 They’re used to create icons, printed branding, vinyl wraps, architectural plans, GIS data layer visualizations, and more.

 The right hardware choices can help these diverse workflows run smoothly and consistently.
-If you’re looking for a guide that covers the ins and outs of assembling the best workstation for the vector art, you’re in the right place.
+If you’re looking for a guide that covers the ins and outs of assembling the best workstation for your work as an illustrator, you’re in the right place.

 Who This Guide is For

 If you’re a graphic designer, you’ve probably worked with vector art.
 But how much work do you have to do with vector art to justify building a specialized workstation for it?

 The answer to that will depend on your field and target format.